 The company was founded by two female Dermatologists, Dr. Katie Road and Dr. Kathy Fields, who previously owned separate dermatology practices.
 The two collaborated to create the Proactive line and have never looked back.
 Though very successful in their launching of Rodan and Fields, the two women promote themselves as "doctors and not businesswomen" but are firm believers in the power of companies being women-led.
 In 2016, they brought on Diane Dietz as CEO of Rodan and Fields to head business operations.

 General Motors- Mary Barra

-Mary Barra's journey at General Motors, from fender inspector in high school to CEO in 2014, has allowed her to develop a deep understanding of the company's internal organization and structure, and has made her into an effective leader at the company's helm.
-Her leadership and success as CEO of the auto conglomerate has brought her accolades such as being included in Forbes' most powerful women rankings for several consecutive years.
+Mary Barra's journey at General Motors, from fender inspector in high school to CEO in 2014, has allowed her to develop a deep understanding of the company's internal organization and structure and has made her an effective leader at the company's helm.
+Her leadership and success as CEO of the auto conglomerate have brought her accolades, such as being included in Forbes' most powerful women rankings for several consecutive years.

-The road for women in business can be long, and one that is often paved with difficult obstacles to overcome.
-But these women-led companies are exceptional examples of the effect women in powerful positions can have for companies of every size in every industry.
-Surrounding yourself with advocates for women in business and for women entrepreneurs is the best way to build yourself a supportive network to help you achieve all the goals you have for your and your business.
+The road for women in business can be long and one that is often paved with difficult obstacles to overcome.
+But these women-led companies are exceptional examples of the effect women in powerful positions can have on companies of every size in every industry.
+Surrounding yourself with advocates for women in business and for women entrepreneurs is the best way to build yourself a supportive network to help you achieve all the goals you have for yourself and your business.

 If you're looking to run a successful company, Fundid can help!
 Get connected to the lenders, resources, and funding opportunities you need to grow your business with confidence.
 Subscribe to our newsletter to get started.